 - Renew payfac registration and licenses: Re-register as a payfac with card networks annually, and update or renew MTLs on the required cadence.

-If the platform needs to operate internationally and support sub-merchants in other regions, partnerships with local acquirers, gateways, and other service providers may be necessary.
+If your platform needs to operate internationally and support sub-merchants in other regions, partnerships with local acquirers, gateways, and other service providers may be necessary.
 In general, platforms build local systems from scratch in order to adapt to local requirements or support multiple regions.

 Governments and regulators may also have different requirements based on geography.
-The new European payments law, known as the second Payment Services Directive or PSD2, recently introduced major changes that significantly impact multisided platforms, or marketplace businesses, in Europe.
+The European payments law, known as the second Payment Services Directive or PSD2, introduced major changes that significantly impact multisided platforms, or marketplace businesses, in Europe.
 Many of these businesses can no longer rely on an exemption from licensing that they availed of previously.
 Platforms that control the flow of funds need to acquire an e-money license, which can take months and millions of euros to obtain.

 Adapt to changing landscapes